-- (viii) In our opinion and according to the information and explanations given to us, the Company has not defaulted in the repayment of dues to banks.
-The company has not issued any debentures. - (ix) Based upon the audit procedures performed and the information and explanations given by the management, the company has not raised moneys by way of initial public offer or further public offer including debt instruments and term Loans(Except from banks).
-Accordingly, the provisions of clause 3 (ix) of the Order are not applicable to the Company and hence not commented upon. - (x) Based upon the audit procedures performed and the information and explanations given by the management, we report that no material fraud by the Company or on the Company by its officers or employees has been noticed or reported during the course of our audit. - (xi) According to the information and explanations give to us and based on our examination of the records of the Company, the Company has paid/provided for managerial remuneration in accordance with the requisite approvals mandated by the provisions of section 197 read with Schedule V to the Act. - (xii) In our opinion and according to the information and explanations given to us, the Company is not a nidhi company.
-Accordingly, paragraph 3(xii) of the Order is not applicable. - (xiii) According to the information and explanations given to us and based on our examination of the records of the Company, transactions with the related parties are in compliance with sections 177 and 188 of the Act where applicable and details of such transactions have been disclosed in the standalone Ind AS financial statements as required by the applicable accounting standards. - (xiv) According to the information and explanations give to us and based on our examination of the records of the Company, the Company has not made any preferential allotment or private placement of shares or fully or partly convertible debentures during the year. - (xv) According to the information and explanations given to us and based on our examination of the records of the Company, the Company has not entered into non-cash transactions with directors or persons connected with him.
-Accordingly, paragraph 3(xv) of the Order is not applicable.
+- held in its subsidiaries, joint ventures or associate companies. - (x) According to the information and explanation given to us by the management and - a) Based upon the audit procedures performed, the company has not raised moneys by way of initial public offer or further public offer including debt instruments and term Loans (Except from banks).
+Accordingly, the provisions of clause 3 (x)(a) of the Order are not applicable to the Company and hence not commented upon. - b) Based upon the audit procedures, the company has not made any preferential allotment or private placement of shares or convertible debentures (fully, partially or optionally convertible) during the year.
+Therefore, the provisions of clause 3(x) (b) of the order are not applicable to the company. - (xi) According to the information and explanation given to us and based upon the audit procedures performed for the purpose of reporting the true and fair view of the financial statements: - a) We have neither come across any instance of fraud by the company or on the company noticed or reported during the year nor have we been informed of any such case by the management. - b) We have not come across any instances of fraud, therefore the report under section 12 of section 143 of the companies Act,2013 is not required to be filed by us in ADT-4 as prescribed under rule 13 of the companies (Audit and Auditors) Rules,2014 with the central government. - c) As reported to us by the management.
+There are no whistleblower complaints received by the company during the year and the information and explanations given by the management, we report that no material fraud by the Company or on

-(xvi) The Company is not required to be registered under section 45-IA of the Reserve Bank of India Act 1934.
+- the Company by its officers or employees has been noticed or reported during the course of our audit. - (xii) In our opinion and according to the information and explanations given to us, the Company is not a Nidhi company.
+Accordingly, paragraph 3(xii) of the Order is not applicable. - (xiii) According to the information and explanations given to us and based on our examination of the records of the Company, transactions with the related parties are in compliance with sections 177 and 188 of the Act where applicable and details of such transactions have been disclosed in the standalone Ind AS financial statements as required by the applicable Indian accounting standards. - (xiv) In our opinion and based on our examination, the company has an internal audit control system commensurate with the size and nature of its business, We have considered internal audit reports of the company issued till date for the period under audit. - (xv) According to the information and explanations given to us and based on our examination of the records of the Company, the Company has not entered into non-cash transactions with directors or persons connected with him.
+Accordingly, paragraph 3(xv) of the Order is not applicable. - (xvi) According the information and explanation given to us: - a) The Company is not required to be registered under section 45-IA of the Reserve Bank of India Act 1934.
+Accordingly, paragraph 3 (xvi)(a) of the Order is not applicable to the Company. - b) In our opinion, the Company has not conducted any Non-Banking Financial or Housing Finance activities during the year.
+Therefore, the provisions of clause 3(xvi) (b) of the Order are not applicable to the Company;